algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 You will find all the files needed to run the virtual processor in our [release history](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/releases).

 #### 2. Installation pack
-Once you have the release pack, download the latest version of the virtual processor (.zip or .tar.gz) and extract it to your local driver choosing the location of the file.
+Once you are on the releases page, download the latest version of the virtual processor (.zip or .tar.gz) and extract it to your local driver choosing the location of the file.

 ### Windows users